dvla/lab-common-cdk-tools/packages/lab-common-cdk/README.md

 ### Quick Start

-1. Import the module, `import { lab, labutil } from 'lab-common-cdk';`
+1. Install the module `npm install @dvla/lab-common-cdk`
+2. In your CDK stack definition `import * as lab from '@dvla/lab-common-cdk';`
-2. Start with a standard construct, e.g. `new s3.Bucket`
+3. Start with a standard construct, e.g. `new s3.Bucket`
-3. Remove the `new` and add the lab prefix. , e.g. `lab.s3.Bucket`
+4. Remove the `new` and add the lab prefix. , e.g. `lab.s3.Bucket`

 You should now be able to use the function.